 Here’s my 20-part series interviewing musicians, marketers, labels and bloggers about their thoughts on The State of Music Blogs in 2010.

-In closing, I want to thank Hugh Forrest for his help with the panel.
+In closing, I want to thank for his help with the panel.
 Hugh is the catalyst behind the scenes who makes SXSW so great.
 Many folks don’t realize there wouldn’t be a SXSW without Hugh.
 Not only does he manage the top-level strategy, he personally called me about this panel, helped me discern who would be the best speakers and even helped with a bio and badge issue.
 He read and approved the article I wrote for SXSWORLD Magazine, and when I stopped him the hallway to say “thanks,” he even remembered my name and that I’m from Minnesota.
 This man is a machine.
 Hugh has cultivated and curated a phenomenal annual event that tops itself every year, and we all owe him a debt of gratitude.

 And now back to the inbox.
 54 e-mails already today.
 Sigh.
 So much music, so little time.